Laboratory (Lab) Tests

 Some information that comes from your VA health record may not be presented right away in My HealtheVet or your VA Blue Button.
 This is because your information may first need to be reviewed by a member of your VA health care team.
 Also, if needed, this gives your provider time to discuss your results with you before you view them in My HealtheVet.

-VA Laboratory Results (Chemistry/Hematology and Microbiology tests results) are available 36 hours after they have been verified.
-Depending on the type of test, some laboratory results may not be available right away.
+VA Laboratory Results (Chemistry/Hematology and Microbiology tests results) are available 36 hours after laboratory analysis is finalized.
+COVID-19 test results are within 2-7 days.

 VA Pathology Reports (Surgical Pathology, Cytology and Electron Microscopy) are available 36 hours after they have been completed.
 Some studies done at a non-VA facility may not be available or they may not necessarily include an interpretation.